 Let’s take a look at the main character, Davey (played by Graham Verchere of The Good Doctor).
 Davey is the quintessential 80’s movie star character – think Elliot in E.T.
 The Extraterrestrial.
 He’s slight of build, he’s relatable to the every-man, dorks but not jocks, and basically the human equivalent of vanilla ice cream.

 Davey’s three friends fill the appropriate roles: you have the nerd, Curtis (played by Cory Gruter-Andrew), the bad boy Tommy (played by Judah Lewis of The Babysitter), and fatty, fatty two by four Dale (played by Caleb Emery).
 These friends provide all the humor in the movie via boys-will-be-boys styles masturbation and your mom jokes.
-The humor in Summer of 84 is juvenile, but it feels like it’s in the right place.
+The humor is juvenile, but it feels like it’s in the right place.

 The next door neighbor/heart-throb is Nikki (played by the beautiful Tiera Skovbye).